-Policy Goal 1.4 Mistake of age is not an available defense under sex trafficking and commercial sexual exploitation of children (CSEC) laws.
+Policy Goal 1.4 Mistake of age is not an available defense in child sex trafficking prosecutions.

-Missouri law prohibits a mistake of age defense in prosecutions for child sex trafficking and CSEC.
+Missouri law prohibits a mistake of age defense in prosecutions for child sex trafficking.
 Pursuant to Mo.
 Rev. Stat. § 566.211(2) (Sexual trafficking of a child - Penalty), "It shall not be a defense that the defendant believed that the person was eighteen years of age or older."
 Similarly, Mo.
 Rev. Stat. § 566.210(2) (Sexual trafficking of a child under age twelve - Affirmative defense not allowed, when - Penalty) states, "It shall not be a defense that the defendant believed that the person was twelve years of age or older."
-Lastly, Mo.
-Rev. Stat. § 567.030(2) (Patronizing prostitution - Penalty) states, "It shall not be a defense that the person believed that the individual he or she patronized for prostitution was eighteen years of age or older."